A-da-m/A-da-m/README.md

 ### I'm experienced in the following languages/frameworks:

-JavaScript/TypeScript, React Native, Ionic Framework, ReactJS, Golang, SCSS, NodeJS, PostgresSQL, MongoDB, and MySQL.
+JavaScript/TypeScript, React Native, Ionic Framework, ReactJS, SCSS, NodeJS, PostgresSQL, MongoDB, and MySQL.

 ### Here is a list of my websites (Make sure to also check out my open source projects!)